Balancing support and challenge in difficult conversations...

 Remember, we’re all human and it’s important to acknowledge our feelings.
 If something bad happens, it’s perfectly natural and healthy to feel down, upset or angry.
 The problem is that simply dwelling on these feelings and responses will not serve us well, or help our situation.
 It’s therefore in your gift and best interests to start to coach yourself to a better way forward that will.

-If you’d like to learn more about how to take a coaching approach to Managing Difficult Conversations and people management, we’ve just launched our Summer 2024 public courses.
+If you’d like to learn more about how to take a coaching approach to Managing Difficult Conversations and people management, check out our training courses below:

 If you would like to find out more about BrightBird’s 1-to-1 and team coaching, check out our web pages using the links below: